talibkateeb/Algo-Trading-Bot/README.md

 ### Summary
+Questions:

-What impact resulted from increasing or decreasing either or both of the SMA windows?
+1- What impact resulted from increasing or decreasing either or both of the SMA windows?

+* Increasing both SMA windows resulted in a higher precision for the model.

+2- Did this new model perform better or worse than the provided baseline model?

+* It performed better at predicting the -1 signal than the baseline.

-Did this new model perform better or worse than the provided baseline model?
-Did this new model perform better or worse than your tuned trading algorithm?
+ 3- Did this new model perform better or worse than your tuned trading algorithm?

+ * It performed better at predicting the -1 signal than both tuned algorithms.

+It seems like the overall impact of tuning the algorithm and using a new model is not very significant.
+However, with that said the algorithm performed better with a longer training set rather than with a shorter one.

 ---